emperorofmars/stf-unity/Docs/stf_format.md

 # STF Format
 The STF format is based on the concept of GLTF 2.0.

-It is a binary format made up of at least one chunk, which is always a UTF-8 encoded definition in the JSON format.
-All further chunks are optional buffers which have to be referenced by the JSON definition.
+It is a binary format made up of at least one buffer, which is always a UTF-8 encoded definition in the JSON format.
+All further buffer are optional and have to be referenced by the JSON definition.

 Every object in the JSON Definition is addressed by UUID.
 It must persist between import and export.

-Every object has a type.
+Every object has a `type`.
 The importer/exporter for each object is selected by its type.
 Support for additional types can be hot-loaded.
 If a type is not supported, the JSON and all referenced objects have to be preserved and re-exported unless manually removed.

 An STF file must stay the same between import and export, unless explicitly modified by the user.